2G-Labs/DSA/Algorithms/Sort/InsertionSort/README.md

 - Simplicity and low overhead make it suitable for educational purposes.

 ## Best Practices
-- Inefficient for large datasets; opt for more efficient algorithms like `QuickSort` or `MergeSort`.
+- Inefficient for large datasets, opt for more efficient algorithms like `QuickSort` or `MergeSort`.
 - Consider using variants like Binary Insertion Sort for slightly better performance.
 - Well-suited for scenarios where elements are added to the array sequentially over time.